Spectacles, Lenses and Contact Lenses

 We discuss the pros and cons of these groups on the relevant pages.
 Obviously each route offers a solution at a price but the end result is not always as precise as the quality of vision produced by your optometrist within the consulting room unless spectacles are your chosen route.

-However in sport, some working environments, and for occasional use and confidence building contact lenses offer a different route.
+In sport, and some working environments, and for occasional use and confidence building contact lenses offer a different route.
 It is however not a solution devoid of spectacles because a back up pair is always required in case of infection or illness as well as for use in unfriendly environmental conditions.

 Spectacles and contacts worn in combination provide an excellent flexibility without intrusive surgery as in laser eye surgery.
 There are different schools of thought on the laser issue.
-It is certainly not cheap and there are small side effects such as light problems and ghosting effects seen by a significant number, there are unfortunately a small number of failures resulting in reduction in vision.
+It is certainly not cheap and there are small side effects such as light problems and ghosting effects seen by a significant number (perhaps 5%) , there are unfortunately a small number of failures resulting in reduction in vision.
 USA websites make interesting reading on the actions taken by the litigious Americans.